-Photonics, the key light-based technology of the 21st century, is at the center of the Leibniz Institute of Photonic Technology’s (IPHT) research activities.
-In line with its motto "Photonics for Life", the scientists at IPHT are investigating photonic and biophotonic processes and systems to address issues in the fields of medicine and the life and environmental sciences.
+Photonics, the key light-based technology of the 21st century, is at the center of the Leibniz Institute of Photonic Technology’s (Leibniz-IPHT) research activities.
+In line with its motto "Photonics for Life", the scientists at Leibniz-IPHT are investigating photonic and biophotonic processes and systems to address issues in the fields of medicine and the life and environmental sciences.

 IPHT is involved in research and development at the interface of three focal points in research: fiber optics, photonic detection, and biophotonics.
 Biophotonics serves as the link to all research activities at the institute.
 Together with the two research areas fiber optics and photonic detection, new photonic processes are being developed and transferred into innovative application-oriented systems.

-IPHT possesses the know-how and an outstanding technological basis in the areas of system technology, fiber technology, photonic detection, and micro/nanotechnology.
-Together with outstanding technical equipment and infrastructure, IPHT possesses a state-of-the-art, closed technology chain.
-In addition to the constant expansion of IPHT’s technological potential, the research aims at reaching new levels in photonic and biophotonic solutions with regard to resolution, sensitivity, specificity, speed, and automation.
+Leibniz-IPHT possesses the know-how and an outstanding technological basis in the areas of system technology, fiber technology, photonic detection, and micro/nanotechnology.
+Together with outstanding technical equipment and infrastructure, Leibniz-IPHT possesses a state-of-the-art, closed technology chain.
+In addition to the constant expansion of Leibniz-IPHT’s technological potential, the research aims at reaching new levels in photonic and biophotonic solutions with regard to resolution, sensitivity, specificity, speed, and automation.

 Due to its close connection to research and teaching, as well as its integration into effective networks, the institute has strong partners from science and industry at the regional, national, and international level.